From Working Moms: 6 Reasons Why Moms Work

 6. I work because I am not strong with children.

-“I did not have the patience to do toddler-friendly activities.
-I just cannot do it without being really frustrated.”
+“I did not have the patience to do toddler-friendly activities.”

 Clearly this is just the tip of the iceberg in shedding light on reasons moms work.
 But even if it’s just a start, it’s important for building empathy and building up our fellow mom friends that work.
 If you are a working mom, please comment and let us hear from you!